densuke5G/densuke5G/README.md

 -->
 ##### introduction

-- 🔭 I'm a student of programing school, "DMM WEBCAMP".
+- 🔭 I was a student of programing school, "DMM WEBCAMP".
-- 🌱 I’m currently learning Ruby on Rails, also interested in Python!
+- 🌱 I’m currently learning Python🐍, also interested in Java☕!
 - 🤔 I’m looking for help with ...
 - ⚡ Fun fact: Generative AI, Deep learning!
 - 💬 Ask me about ...